davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 that the volume of the Isabella anomaly far exceeds a reasonable volume estimate for the attenuated terminus of a hypothetical translated Monterey slab.
-These studies also provide mechanisms for lower crustal plastic deformation, observable surface faulting, upper mantle–lower crustal partial melting and dynamic topographic effects that are ignored in the dangling slab hypothesis.
+These studies also provide mechanisms for lower crustal plastic deformation, observable surface faulting, upper mantle--lower crustal partial melting and dynamic topographic effects that are ignored in the dangling slab hypothesis.
 Surface geological effects of such melting and topographic transients are closely correlated to the